ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 # Using your first plugin
 Vue comes without any libraries, it is a super clean and lean framework where even functionality for HTTP calls is not present.
-However, every component is a Vue object and can be extended with a \$http member that you can utilise in your code to perform HTTP calls.
+However, every component is a Vue object and can be extended with a `$http` member that you can use in your code to perform HTTP calls.

-But to provide this \$http member, we have to add the correct plugin to our code.
+To provide this `$http` member, we have to add the correct plugin to our code.
-In the awesome-vue project on GitHub, we can find an [extensive list of HTTP plugins](https://github.com/vuejs/awesome-vue#http-requests){:target="_blank" rel="noopener noreferrer"}.
+In the [awesome-vue project on GitHub](https://github.com/vuejs/awesome-vue), we can find an [extensive list of HTTP plugins](https://github.com/vuejs/awesome-vue#http-requests){:target="_blank" rel="noopener noreferrer"}.
 We will use [axios](https://github.com/axios/axios){:target="_blank" rel="noopener noreferrer"} as our HTTP library but we will use [vue-axios](https://github.com/imcvampire/vue-axios){:target="_blank" rel="noopener noreferrer"} for the bindings with Vue in TypeScript as axios does not provide the necessary typings for axios in Vue.

 ## Installing a plugin